-If we want to predict future Staff Turnover we could look to other measures that have a known impact on Staff Turnover.
-For example, we might look to an Employee Engagement Score, or measures of new recruit satisfaction with their work or with their manager or with their coworkers.
+If we want to predict future Staff Turnover, we could look to other measures that have a known impact on Staff Turnover.
+For example, we might look to an Employee Engagement Score, or design measures of new recruit satisfaction with their work or with their manager or with their co-workers.

 These results can predict Staff Turnover because usually they start turning down well before people decide to leave.
 There’s a time lag.
-So a lead indicator has a cause-effect relationship to the lag measure you’re interested in predicting, but it’s a cause-effect relationship with a time lag.
-And they give us, therefore, the power to change things now, to influence the future we want.
+So, a lead indicator has a cause-effect relationship to the lag measure we’re interested in predicting, but it’s a cause-effect relationship with a time lag.
+And they give us, therefore, the power to change things now so we can influence the future we want.

 You can guess or hypothesise what the lead indicators might be for your lag measure.
 But the best way is to use data to confirm the strongest relationships, and the size of the cause-effect time lag.
 Here’s the process: